Lakshmi Persaud

-Lakshmi Persaud is a Trinidad-born, British-based writer who resides in London, England.
-She is the author of five novels: Butterfly in the Wind (1990), Sastra (1993), For the Love of My Name (2000), Raise the Lanterns High (2004) and Daughters of Empire (2012).
+Lakshmi Persaud (20 September 1937 – 14 January 2024) was a Trinidad-born, British-based writer who resided in London, England.
+She was the author of five novels: Butterfly in the Wind (1990), Sastra (1993), For the Love of My Name (2000), Raise the Lanterns High (2004) and Daughters of Empire (2012).

 Personal life

-She was born in 1939 in the small village of Streatham Lodge, later called Pasea Village, in what was then still rural Tunapuna, Trinidad.
+Lakshmi Persaud was born on 20 September 1937, in the small village of Streatham Lodge, later called Pasea Village, in what was then still rural Tunapuna, Trinidad.
 Her forefathers, Hindus from Uttar Pradesh, moved from India to the Caribbean in the 1890s.
 Both her parents were in the retail business.

-She attended the Tunapuna Government Primary School, St. Augustine Girls' High School and St. Joseph’s Convent, Port of Spain.
+Persaud attended the Tunapuna Government Primary School, St. Augustine Girls' High School and St. Joseph’s Convent, Port of Spain.